 Summer Camps are week-long specialty camps offered during the summer, i.e. America's Historic Triangle Camp, Team Building Camp, NASA Camp, Aim High Camp, Outdoor Adventure Camp, Water Week, Dance Week, Music Week, Missoula Children's Theatre, and at least one AF sponsored specialty camp is offered during the summer.

-Boys and girls scout information is available through the School Liason at 757-878-4025.
+Information about Boy and Girl Scouts is available through the School Liaison at 757-878-4025.

-A year-round sports program is provided and centered around team and individual events that teach good sportsmanship, camaraderie, self esteem and fun, as well as the basic skills of each sport.
-Programs offered include Little League Baseball, Fast Pitch Softball, Spring and Fall Soccer, Basketball, Cheerleading, Flag Football, Pitch Hit and Run Competition, Punt Pass and Kick Competition and Basketball Camp.
+A year-round youth sports program is provided and centered around team and individual events that teach good sportsmanship, camaraderie, self-esteem and fun, as well as the basic skills of each sport.
+Programs offered include Little League Baseball, Fast Pitch Softball, Spring and Fall Soccer, Basketball, Cheerleading, Flag Football, Running Club, Volleyball, H.I.I.T. program along with Pitch Hit and Run Competition, Punt Pass and Kick Competition and Basketball Camp.
 We support the youth sports philosophy of the National Alliance for Youth Sports.
 For policies pertaining to the Youth Programs Sports Program, please refer to the Youth Sports Information Package.

 Individual classes and sports are available for youth ages 5-18 at the Youth Center.
 The center offers year round Team and Individual sports to include; fall and spring soccer, flag football, baseball, basketball, and cheerleading.
 Training for adult volunteers is ongoing throughout the year for all sports offered.
 Each coach is certified through the National Youth Sports Coaches Association (NYSCA).
 The NYSCA certification is recognized throughout the United States and overseas military installations.
 For more information, call 757-878-0833.